J0K3R-Joel/BotBall_Library/doc/Controller_Guide.md

        - **Pointer of movement**: The visualization of the "Value of movement".
 Turn the pointer to one direction to make the motor go forward.
 Turn it the other way for going backward
        - **Value of movement**: Shows you where it is going (positive -> forward; negative -> backward)
        - **Position counter**: Values of movement added together

+       Hint: The motors you use for driving need to drive forward when the position is positive